HL7/FHIR-ONC-Meds/pages/_includes/guidance.md

 **“Not Taken” Medications**

-For specific guidance on how to determine if the patient has taken the medication, see the [MedicationStatement Resource Notes](http://build.fhir.org/medicationstatement.html#11.4.3.3) section in the FHIR Specification.
+For specific guidance on how to determine if the patient has taken the medication, see the [MedicationStatement Resource Notes]({{ site.data.fhir.path }}/medicationstatement.html#11.4.3.3) section in the FHIR Specification.
 To illustrate this scenario, the examples listed below contain an instance in which the patient has not taken a medication.

 #### Quick Start
+{:, noTOC}

 Below is an overview of the required search and read operations for this use case.
 See the [Conformance requirements](capstatements.html) for a complete list of supported RESTful operations and search parameters for this IG.